 |Marijuana||1 ounce to 5 pounds||3rd Degree Crime||5 years||$25,000|

 |Schedule III or IV Drugs||n/a||3rd Degree Crime||5 years||$15,000|

 |Schedule V Drugs||n/a||4th Degree Crime||18 months||$10,000|

-Defenses to Selling Drugs or Intent to Sell Drugs in New Jersey
+How To Beat Selling Drugs or Intent to Sell Drugs

 Defeating a charge of selling drugs in New Jersey can be difficult and complicated depending on the circumstances.
 In many cases, it depends on what evidence is being used to accuse a person of selling or intending to sell drugs.
 For example, the police may argue that a person who has drugs packaged in multiple small containers with quantities has done so with the intent to distribute them to multiple individuals.
 Other times, the presence of equipment for weighing and packaging drugs can prove one’s intent to sell.
 Even the presence of large amounts of cash can be presented in court as evidence of past sales.

 In many of the above-mentioned situations, it may be possible to get a charge dropped if an attorney can prove that the search and seizure of evidence were improper or illegal.
 It may also be possible to prevent the prosecution from proving that it was the defendant who had or had intended to distribute the drugs.
 The exact defense will depend on the specific facts of the case.
 Sometimes the most effective strategy is to negotiate with prosecutors to reduce the charge to a less severe offense with little or no jail time.

 Case Law Analysis